 Unquestionably, Americans feared an oligarchy; ‘The people’ feared being under represented.
 They feared additional taxation.
 What was the Confederate founders plan to solve the problem?
 Install Article 1, Section 2, Clause 3, or the 3/5s Clause, from the “Old Constitution” in the new compact.
-The States, with no or smaller slave populations, would not be under represented in the Confederacy.
+The States, with no or smaller slave populations, would not be misrepresented in the Federal House of Representatives in the Confederacy.

 ‘The people’ needed reassuring and Vice President Stephens provided that in his speech in Savannah.
 He reassured the American people, especially those in the Border States, of the federal character and style of the Confederate government which was no different from of the ‘general government’ of the United States.

 Under Section 107 of the Copyright Act 1976, allowance is made for “fair user” for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of ‘fair use’.